 Hopefully you will have seen our updates over the past few weeks, sharing the news that New Zealand First have announced a members’ bill to make changes to the law around health supplements*.
-If not, check out the announcement of the new Food (Health Supplements) Amendment Bill and our ‘Frequently Asked Questions’ page.
+If not, check out the announcement of the new Food (Health Supplements) Amendment Bill and our ‘Health Supplement Regulation’ page.

 Some of you might be thinking, ‘health supplements are natural products, no one dies from taking them, why don’t we just leave the law exactly as it is?’
 Why is this new proposed law a good thing?

 Well, under current law, suppliers cannot tell people about the health benefits of their products, even when there is good quality research to support their claims.
 This presents a huge challenge for local suppliers competing in an online market, where offshore suppliers on sites like iHerb and Amazon are widely making these restricted claims.
 It also limits New Zealand consumers from receiving information from local suppliers that would help them in making decisions on which products to buy for their health.